Taqueria-Style Pickled Jalapenos and Carrots

 - Next, heat a bit of olive oil in a large pan to medium heat.
 Add the jalapeno and carrot slices.
 Cook them, stirring a bit, for 5 minutes.

-- Add 2 chopped garlic cloves, 1 tablespoon Mexican oregano and 1 teaspoon black peppercorns.
+- Add 2 chopped garlic cloves, 1 teaspoon Mexican oregano and 1 teaspoon black peppercorns.
 Stir and cook another minute, until you can smell the garlic.

 - Add 1 cup water, 1 cup white vinegar, 1 bay leaf, 1 tablespoon sea salt, and 1 tablespoon honey or sugar (optional, for a touch of sweet).